Fitted as standard, a 12n socket provides power to your trailer/caravan/lightboard lights and is the minimum requirement when towing.

 A 12n socket with a secondary socket 12s, the secondary socket provides a permanent 12v feed and an ignition 12v feed through a charge relay, as well as reverse lights to your trailer/caravan, most caravans before 2008 will have twin electrics, check to see if your trailer/caravan has two plugs, one is usually black the other is grey.

-By-Pass relays are fitted as standard, with its own power supply the relay by- passes your vehicles CAN bus system, and protects your vehicles bcm, by-pass relays are suitable for led lighting
+By-Pass relays are fitted as a minimum, with its own power supply the relay by-passes your vehicles CAN bus system, and protects your vehicles bcm, by-pass relays are suitable for led lighting, we generally do not recommend universal electrics for most modern vehicles and sometimes will not fit universal electrics depending on your vehicle and intended use, modern vehicles are packed with towing safety features where only dedicated wiring will activate these features.

 Some lease companies insist on dedicated wiring, we strongly recommend utilising all your vehicles safety features.
 Dedicated wiring is not always suitable for led lighting, please let us know if your trailer/caravan has led lights.